-Pre-Assessment: This is the first step, involving the compilation of data for a given assessment (i.e. the creation of draft assessments in IUCN’s Species Information Service [SIS]).
-It can be carried out by the Tier I or Tier II RLA members acting as Project Managers, or by other collaborators, such as interns or Specialist Group members.
-This step also involves the development of a draft map and a compilation of assessment-relevant questions for experts involved in the process.
-In instances where a species is being reassessed (and this will likely be the case for most of the amphibians already on the Red List), reassessments build on existing published assessments and maps, which are modified according to newly available data.
+Pre-Assessment: This step is common to all Red List processes and it involves the compilation of data for any one given assessment (i.e. the creation and population of draft assessments in IUCN’s Species Information Service [SIS]).
+It can be carried out by RLA members, IUCN Species Programme staff, and other collaborators, such as interns or Specialist Group members.
+Typically this step also involves the development of a draft map and a compilation of relevant questions for experts involved in the assessment.
+Reassessments would build on existing published assessments and maps, and would be modified according to new data and expert feedback.

 Preliminary Assessment or Reassessment: This step involves consulting on the draft assessments and maps with experts and determining an appropriate threat category based on the IUCN Red List Categories and Criteria that are met in the course of the assessment.
 This can be done using a combination of the following: 1) an assessment workshop, 2) email, phone or Skype exchanges.